+- Appropriations changes

 - Natural Disasters (drought, weather extremes, etc.)

 - Economy

-- Appropriations changes

-- Other (

-Federal certification of trans)

-Due to our location the USVI is subject to hurricanes which can hinder research projects.
+Due to our location the Virgin Islands is subject to hurricanes which can hinder research projects.
 The local economy can also have a negative influence on state appropriations to the university.
-Federal certification for public release requires multiple years of field trials and documentation to obtain approval and approval is not guaranteed.